 - Providing access to data and digital services that make health information more accessible and interoperable, and result in better quality data for improved insights and decision-making.

-- Making it easy to use nHIP data and digital services so that they are adopted widely in the sector and support greater system and market innovation.
+- Making it easy to use the data and digital services provided by Hira so that they are adopted widely in the sector and support greater system and market innovation.

 Consumers will have better access to their health information and can control who they share it with.
 Providers will have secure, easy access to patient information, in the right context and at the right time.

-Improving Māori health outcomes is a priority. nHIP will target equity challenges and identify ways to address these.
+Improving Māori health outcomes is a priority.
+Hira will target equity challenges and identify ways to address these.
 The principles of Māori data governance will be incorporated.

 Why change is needed